Every day is the same.

 These are important things to consider when divorcing a husband with no job.

-So, what are the rights of an unemployed husband in divorce when your husband doesn’t provide?
+So, what are the rights of an unemployed husband not looking for work in divorce when my husband is not a good provider?

 Your husband is still obligated to pay child support when unemployed.

 If he skips making child support payments during his unemployment, he will still have to pay them back at a later date.

 Sometimes, these late payments can even include interest.
 Mo money!

 But what if my unemployed husband not looking for work anymore and he just never pays?

 That means your husband could end up with fines or jail time.